MoazAlsabouh/final-project-for-nd/README.md

 User: barista2@udacity.com
 password: udacity123*

+this role acsees onle get

 Manager account
 User: restaurant_manager@udacity.com
 password: udacity123*

+this role acsees get , post, path and delete
 '''

 I did not have enough time to build a complete website with Vue.js, so I made a restaurant management system that contains food items and the food itself.
 There are two ranks, the first is entitled to make all the modifications, and the second can only read the data